Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 More tile types can easily be added to this method to determine if a collision occurred or not.
 The other two methods don't really have to be modified at all, new tiles types added to this `hasCollidedWithMapTile` method will work just as the existing three tile types do.

+The last method, `isInWater`, works with a game object to check an an individual tile to see if the object is both overlapping with said tile and if the tile is water.
+If that is the case, it will return true, meaning that the game object is in the water.
+This is currenty only used by the `Player` to determine when the player is swimming or not.

 ## Player collision detection with Enhanced Map Tiles